ThaddeusTreloar-Deloitte/engineering-connect-lb-hackathon/README.md

  - Libraries can be used, however, load balancer specific libraries are not available for use.
 Eg. Pingora, pyLoadBalancer
  - Work must be your teams own and cannot be plagarised from another source, even if the source allows unbounded use of that original source
  - Your submission should be distributed as a docker image.
 This docker image should perform all compilation and packaging steps as part of the docker build.
 A consumer of your image should not have to install any tooling to create this image except for Podman/Docker.
 As these containers may run on either ARM64 or AMD64 machines during testing, please provide a bash script each for ARM64 and AMD64 targets.
 An example submission that satisfies these requirements can be found in this repostory at `/submissions/example-team`.
+ - Any request caching must be able to be disabled

 ## Win Conditions